RicardoKnauer/TabMini/README.md

 #### Contributing

 If you want to extend the baseline of the benchmark suite, see `/tabmini/estimators/__init__.py`.
-All estimators present in the `_ESTIMATORS` dictionary will be included in the benchmark suite.
+By default, all estimators present in the `_ESTIMATORS` dictionary will be included in the benchmark suite.
 You only need to implement `BaseEstimator`, `ClassifierMixin`, and add it to the dictionary.
 (Or, adhering to the [scikit-learn API](https://scikit-learn.org/stable/developers/develop.html#rolling-your-own-estimator), you can ducktype as a classifier).